 The concept development is very well known in the everyday idiom.
 Thus, e.g., there is general talk of the physical, psychic, spiritual, intellectual, emotional, social, as well as personality development of a child.
-This concept of development arises from the natural sciences and, as such, it is a biological concept that is used incorrectly for psychic as well as spiritual events that are actualized in a child.
+This concept of development arises from the natural sciences and as such, it is a biological concept, which is used incorrectly for psychic, as well as spiritual events which are actualized in a child.
 Even so, the concept has been so driven home that one area of psychology is known as developmental or child psychology.
 The purpose of this branch of psychology is to study and describe the development of a child.

 The question is what is meant by development?
 Essentially, it means growth and, therefore, biological growth.
-This growth can show itself as a physical or also psychic or spiritual process.
-Additionally, it can occur quantitatively, i.e., in terms of changes in growing up, in physical growth or the size of a child as a physical being, or it also can be seen in terms of psychic processes such as intellectual development by which it is meant that a child's intelligence, also known as an I.Q., will grow and develop to a certain age after which it can remain constant.
+This growth is seen as a physical, psychic, or spiritual process.
+Additionally, it occurs quantitatively, i.e., in terms of changes in growing up, in physical growth, or the size of a child, as a physical being, or it also can be seen in terms of psychic processes, such as intellectual development, by which it is meant that a child's intelligence, also known as an I.Q., will grow and develop to a certain age, after which it can remain constant.

-On the other hand, this concept of development also points to maturation which also means a biological growth process.
-The maturation concept is also fairly well-known in teaching, and more particularly in terms of the familiar notion of school maturity, which means that a child grows biologically until he/she is mature enough to go to school.
-For example, various functions are differentiated that alone or in combination must undergo a process of growth in order to reach a level of maturity by which a child then is able to be taught [formally].
-Examples are motor or kinesthetic, physical, intellectual, social, visual maturity by which is meant that he/she is physically mature enough to be able to perceive, acoustically mature, which means he/she is able to learn effectively.
+In addition, this concept of development points to maturation, which also means a biological growth process.
+The maturation concept is also well-known in teaching and, more particularly, in terms of the familiar notion of school maturity, which means that a child grows biologically until he/she is mature enough to go to school.
+For example, various functions are differentiated which, alone or in combination, must undergo a process of growth to reach a level of maturity by which a child then is able to be taught [formally].
+Examples are motor or kinesthetic, physical, intellectual, social, visual maturity by which is meant that he/she is physically mature enough to be able to perceive, acoustically mature, which means he/she can learn effectively.

-Two good examples of exponents who have experimentally studied the quantitative development of a child, now viewed as maturing or growth and development, are Charlotte Buhler and Arnold Gesell, both well-known child psychologists.
-At the same time it is mentioned that they have mainly viewed a child as consisting of processes of maturation by which they explain the processes of learning, play and development or maturation.
+Two good examples of exponents who have experimentally studied the quantitative development of a child, now viewed as maturation, or growth, or development are Charlotte Buhler and Arnold Gesell, both well-known child psychologists.
+At the same time, it is noted that they have mainly viewed a child as consisting of processes of maturation, by which they explain the processes of learning, play, and development, or maturation.

-This development or maturation concept dates back to Darwin the famous evolutionist, i.e., it is a product of evolution.
-This biological approach is expanded further in psychology, specifically in the psychology of learning of E. L. Thorndike, known for his animal studies, Wolfgang Kohler with his ape studies, Karl Buhler as a child psychologist and in the early years by the American animal psychologist Harlow who was highly honored for directly applying monkey behavior to a mother-child relationship, now viewed as social development.
-For Harlow this [study of] animal behavior is identical to child psychology.
+This development or maturation concept dates to Darwin, the famous evolutionist, i.e., it is a product of evolution.
+This biological approach is expanded further in psychology, specifically in the psychology of learning of E. L. Thorndike, known for his animal studies, Wolfgang Kohler, with his ape studies, Karl Buhler, as a child psychologist and, in the early years, by the American animal psychologist, Harlow, who is highly honored for directly applying monkey behavior to a mother-child relationship, now viewed as social development.
+For Harlow, this [study of] animal behavior is identical to child psychology.